 Eventually, a vaccine will be available for everyone.
 For now, the supply is limited.
 The Centers for Disease Control and Prevention (CDC), through its independent advisory committee, has recommended the order in which people should receive the vaccination.
 Among the first: health care workers and residents of long-term-care facilities.
 It will be up to individual states to decide the order in which they will administer the vaccine.
 They likely will follow the CDC recommendations.
 Find out more about the vaccine.

 Things to consider

-- Using clean, running water is important.
+Using clean, running water is important.
 Never wash your hands by submerging them in a basin or bowl of standing water.
 This water could contain germs that continue to live there.
 Sometimes, clean running water is affected by natural disasters (tornados, hurricanes, etc.).
-There is still some benefit to washing your hands with soap in these situation as long as it is running water.
+There is still some benefit to washing your hands with soap in these situations as long as it is with running water.

 Questions to ask your doctor

 - What can I do if handwashing causes my hands to be chapped?

 - Which surfaces does the virus live on?

 - Isn’t handwashing ineffective if you have to immediately touch something public?